redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.questions.md

 /// type=SS, answer= [5]

-What data is in the column cell under the header `Brand`?
+Which data is under the header `Brand`?

 - `12`